ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-08-complementary-supplementary-and-opposite-angles.md

 {% endtikz %}
 </center>

-Using geometry and the symmetry from the figure about, the result is obvious, but lets prove it rigorously.
+Using geometry and the symmetry from the figure above, the result is obvious, but let's prove it rigorously.

 $$
 \begin{align}